 We certainly hope for our next generation to be able to handle criticism and take instructions from their bosses in a positive attitude.
 That’s eventually going to be part and parcel of work and we should train our children to face these and make them a better boss of their own in future.

 The age-old saying goes “spare the rod, spoil the child”.
 Many Asian societies use the rod as a disciplinary tool, with the main intent to right a wrong.
 For instance, telling lies or being disrespectful are acts that would warrant a spanking.

-Parenting is one of the toughest jobs on earth – there are hardly any breaks, it is a lifelong duty that cannot be relinquished and crisis happens daily.
-The child is like a ship, without the captain’s skillful steering and navigational skills, he or she could be directionless or headed straight for danger.
+Parenting is one of the toughest jobs on earth.
+There are hardly any breaks, it is a lifelong duty that cannot be relinquished and crisis happens daily.
+The child is like a ship, without the captain’s skilful steering and navigational skills, he or she could be directionless or headed straight for danger.

 We can all agree that children must not be spoiled silly and that limits should be given.
 Your role as the ‘boss’ would be to assert your authority when the need arises.

 Discipline ought to be meted appropriately, rationally and effectively.
 Clarify your expectations, speak confidently with authority and help the child comply.
 As with dealing with any living creature, expect deviant behaviour.
 Teaching your child right from wrong should be an utmost duty to direct them on the right paths in life.